What are the main objectives of the Flood Mitigation Program?

 Can you please explain the approval process?

 Given the complexity of these projects, approval will occur in two steps.
-Once County staff deems the application eligible, it is presented to the Flood Mitigation Committee and in turn the Freeholders for Preliminary Approval for an estimated lump-sum dollar amount for a given Project Area based on current home values.
+Once County staff deems the application eligible, it is presented to the Flood Mitigation Committee and in turn the Commissioners for Preliminary Approval for an estimated lump-sum dollar amount for a given Project Area based on current home values.

-Towns then proceed with their due diligence: appraisals, surveys, etc. Once they have executed a sales contract with the homeowner, they bring the confirmed cost of the acquisition back to the Committee and the Freeholders for Final Approval of homes to be purchased, on an individual basis.
+Towns then proceed with their due diligence: appraisals, surveys, etc. Once they have executed a sales contract with the homeowner, they bring the confirmed cost of the acquisition back to the Committee and the Commissioners for Final Approval of homes to be purchased, on an individual basis.